 Cotyledon anomala, Gormania anomala, Sedum anomalum, Sedum spathulifolium subsp. spathulifolium, Sedum woodii

-Sedum spathulifolium is a quite variable succulent plant up to 4 inches (10 cm) tall, producing mats of basal rosettes from a system of rhizomes.
+Sedum spathulifolium is a quite variable succulent plant that grows up to 4 inches (10 cm) tall, producing mats of basal rosettes from a system of rhizomes.
 The basal leaves are up to 0.8 inches (2 cm) long.
-They are sometimes coated in a waxy, powdery looking exudate.
-The inflorescence is a short, erect array of many small flowers with yellow petals.
-The specific epithet “spathulifolium” refers to the spade-shaped leaves.
+They are sometimes coated in a waxy powdery-looking exudate.
+Flowers are small, star-shaped with yellow petals, and appear on short erect stems.
+The specific epithet "spathulifolium" refers to the spade-shaped leaves.

 How to Grow and Care

-Native to western North America from British Columbia to southern California, where it can be found in many types of rocky habitat in coastal and inland hills and mountains.
+Sedum spathulifolium is native to western North America from British Columbia to southern California, where it grows in many types of rocky habitats in coastal and inland hills and mountains.